-Heavenly Father, thank you for giving us hungry and thirsty hearts to seek after You.
+Heavenly Father, thank you for giving us hungry hearts and thirsty souls to seek after You.
 Thank You for the privilege to study Your word.
 Thank You Holy Spirit for teaching, convicting, correcting, transforming, and training us in righteousness, in Jesus’ name, Amen.

-The 4 gospels gave us 4 perspectives of the life of Jesus from 4 camera angles.
+The 4 gospels presented 4 perspectives into the life of Jesus Christ.
 Matthew presented Jesus as King of the Jews for a Jewish audience, emphasizing what Jesus said.
 Mark presented Jesus as a Suffering Servant for a Roman audience, emphasizing what Jesus did.
 Luke presented Jesus as the Perfect Man for a Greek audience, emphasizing what Jesus felt.
 John presented Jesus as the Son of God for all people, emphasizing who Jesus was.

 The Gospel of Mark is a fast-moving narrative.
-He used the three words, ‘and’, ‘now’, and ‘immediately’ as he moved from one scene to the next.
-Scholars believed that Mark wrote about himself in Mark 14: 51.
-Mark was not an eye-witness of Jesus.
-According to traditions, Mark relied heavily on the input of his spiritual god-father and mentor Peter, an eye-witness,1 Peter 5:13.
-Mark, or John Mark, was a cousin of Barnabas, Acts 12:12 and Colossians 4:10.
-He traveled with Paul and Barnabas on their first missionary journey, but abandoned them at Perga.
-Acts 13:13.
+Mark used three words, ‘and’, ‘now’, and ‘immediately’ as he moved from one scene to the next.
+Mark could be referring to himself in Mark 14: 51.
+Mark was not an eye-witness.
+Mark relied heavily on the teachings of Peter, his spiritual god-father and mentor, 1 Peter 5:13.
+Mark was a cousin of Barnabas, Acts 12:12 and Colossians 4:10.
+He traveled with Paul and Barnabas on their first missionary journey, but abandoned them at Perga, Acts 13:13.
 Eventually Paul reconciled with Mark, 2 Timothy 4:11.

 The Greek word for good news is ‘’evangelion’’ which means Gospel.
 The Gospel of Mark begins with the good news of Jesus Christ, the Son of God.
-Mark did not begin his gospel with a genealogy of Jesus.
-In the first-century world, a servant’s genealogy was not important.
-Malachi prophesied John the Baptist’s coming as a forerunner of Jesus 400 years before Christ.
-Isaiah prophesied John the Baptist’s coming as a forerunner of Jesus, 740 years before Christ.
+The Gospel of Mark did not begin with a genealogy of Christ.
+Mark presented Christ as the Suffering Servant.
+In the first-century world, a servant’s genealogy was not important.at all.
+Malachi prophesied John the Baptist’s arrival as a forerunner of Jesus 400 years before Christ.
+Isaiah prophesied John the Baptist’s arrival as a forerunner of Jesus, 740 years before Christ.

 Malachi 3:1.
 “Behold, I send my messenger, and he will prepare the way before me; and the Lord, whom you seek, will suddenly come to his temple; and the messenger of the covenant, whom you desire, behold, he comes!” says Yahweh of Armies.